When to Consider Dentures

 Your teeth are designed to go the distance, but, unfortunately, that’s rarely the case anymore.
 Consider this: 178 million Americans are missing at least one tooth, and 40 million are missing all of their teeth.

-If you find yourself struggling with deteriorating dental health and you’re looking for solutions, we here at Aura Dentistry would like to take this opportunity to highlight one very good option — dentures.
+If you find yourself struggling with deteriorating dental health and you’re looking for solutions, we here at McLean Aura Dentistry would like to take this opportunity to highlight one very good option — dentures.
 Under the direction of Dr. Chang Yi and Dr. Negar Tehrani, our team has extensive experience helping our patients regain the ability to smile, chew, and talk easily with dentures.

 Here’s a look at when you might consider dentures.